gomsi314/Assignment_Scoreme/README.md

 ## Objective

 The objective of this project is to develop a tool that can detect and accurately extract tables from system-generated PDFs.
 The extracted tables should be stored in Excel sheets while adhering to the structure and content integrity of the original tables.
-Notably, the solution must achieve this without relying on Tabula, Camelot, or converting PDFs into images.

 This Python script extracts tables from a PDF file using PyMuPDF (fitz) and saves each table into separate sheets in an Excel workbook.